starrpatty28/techtonica-assessments/Assessment11/README.md

 _Pros: Bubble sort can be practical if the input is in mostly sorted order with some out- of-order elements nearly in position.
 Cons: Bubble sort should be avoided in the case of large collections.
 It will not be efficient in the case of a reverse-ordered collection._

+_When the list is already sorted (best-case), the complexity of bubble sort is only O(n).
+Bubble sort has a worst-case and average complexity of О(n2)._

 ![Bubble Sort](./images/bubbleSort.png)